 There are a lot of resources online for tips on how to best invest your money for retirement.
 Living a frugal life is the perfect start, but this won’t cure all your financial woes.

 With the help of a financial advisor, consider investing in stocks and bonds and leverage compound interest to build a portfolio that can support your senior years.
-If you’re willing to wait several years, an investment can grow tremendously due to compound interest.
+If you’re willing and able to wait several years, an investment can grow tremendously due to compound interest.
 If you expect to still be paying bills 20 years from now, consider putting some of your savings into stocks to have even more money down the road, as long as you currently have the expendable income to invest.
 As always, one should also consider the possibility that any investment can bear the risk of loss.

 Are you trying to get the most bang for your buck from your home?
 If you’re still thinking about where you want to retire, consider an area with financial perks.
 For example, choose one of seven states in the United States with zero state income tax: